 About Me & The Lost Compass

 My name is Deb.
-I've been a newsroom editor, a university teacher, a writer and a photographer.
+I've been a newsroom editor, a university teacher, a sustainable magazine editor, and a writer.
 Most of all, I'm a very nosy traveller.
 I like to see behind the scenes, the real people, hidden landscapes, and animals how they naturally are.
 I've been lucky enough to be able to see many parts of the world, on 5 continents, to visit beautiful places in Canada, and road-trip extensively around Ontario.
 But its only a small drop in the bucket.
 There is so much more to see, learn, and explore.

 I love breathtaking experiences, wildlife, historic places, food, writing, art, sports, human rights, nature, photography, the ocean, languages, and of course wine.